SUSSBIA/fabric-onboarding-experience/01-security-access-governance/README.md

 Security, access, and governance come before hands-on Fabric usage.

 Microsoft Fabric is a shared analytics platform.
-Users may interact with reports, semantic models, Lakehouses, pipelines, notebooks, dataflows, warehouses, and institutional data.
+Users may interact with reports, semantic models, Lakehouses, pipelines, notebooks, dataflows, warehouses, connections, refresh schedules, and institutional data.
 This means users should understand their responsibilities before they start creating, editing, sharing, or publishing Fabric assets.

 This section explains the basic security and access principles that apply before users begin working in Fabric.